executors/executors/design.md

 }
 ```

-The executor is the conduit through which clients exercise precise control over
-where a library executes work.
-For example, a client can select from among
+The benefit of such an extension is that a client can select from among
-multiple thread pools to control exactly which pool is used simply by providing
+multiple thread pools to control exactly which pool `std::async` uses simply by
-a corresponding executor.
-Inconveniences of work packaging and submission
+providing a corresponding executor.
+Inconveniences of work packaging and
-become the library's responsibility.
+submission become the library's responsibility.

 **Authoring executors.** Programmers author custom executor types by defining a
 type with an `execute` function.
-Consider an implementation of an executor
+Consider the implementation of an executor
-whose `execute` function executes the client's work "inline" on the calling
+whose `execute` function executes the client's work "inline":
-thread:

 ```P0443
 struct inline_executor {